 If you've had outpatient surgery — usually lumpectomy and sentinel node biopsy — you'll be released when your condition is stable.

-If you've had axillary node excision, you may need to stay in the hospital for a day or two if you're experiencing pain or bleeding.
+If you've had axillary lymph node dissection, you may need to stay in the hospital for a day or two if you're experiencing pain or bleeding.

 Expect to have:

-The results of your pathology report should be available in a week or two.
-At the follow-up visit after your surgery, your doctor will explain the report.
-If you need more treatment, your doctor may recommend:
+The results of your procedure should be available in a few days to one week.
+At the follow-up visit after your surgery, your doctor will explain the results.
+If you need more treatment, your doctor may recommend meeting with: